Bootstrap Seasonal Unit Root Test under Periodic Variation: Introduction

-Does HEGY test work in the seasonally heterogeneous setting \eqref{PAR1}?
-To the best of our knowledge, no literature has offered a satisfactory answer.
-Burridge and Taylor (2001a) analyze the behavior of augmented HEGY test when only seasonal heteroscadasticity exists; del Barrio Castro and Osborn (2008) put augmented HEGY test in the periodic integrated model, a model related but different from model \eqref{PAR1}.
-No literature has ever touched the behavior of unaugmented HEGY test proposed by Breitung and Franses (1998), the important semi-parametric version of HEGY test.
-Since unaugmented HEGY test does not assume the noise having an AR structure, it may suit our non-parametric noise in \eqref{PAR1} better.
+Can we directly apply the HEGY test in the periodic setting \eqref{PAR1}?
+To the best of our knowledge, no literature has offered a satisfactory answer. \cite{burridge2001} analyze the behavior of the augmented HEGY test when only seasonal heteroscedasticity exists; \cite{cavaliere2017wild} take into consideration the seasonal non-stationary heteroscedasticity and the seasonal conditional heteroscedasticity but again limit their scope to heteroscedasticity; \cite{del2008} analyze the augmented HEGY test in the periodically integrated model, a model related to but different from model \eqref{PAR1}.
+No literature has ever touched on the behavior of the unaugmented HEGY test proposed by \cite{breitung1998}, the important semi-parametric version of the HEGY test.
+Since the unaugmented HEGY test does not assume the noise having an AR structure, it may suit our non-parametric model \eqref{PAR1} better.

-To check the legitimacy of HEGY tests in the seasonally heterogeneous setting \eqref{PAR1}, this paper derives the asymptotic null distributions of the unaugmented HEGY test and the augmented HEGY test whose order of lags goes to infinity.
-It turns out that, the asymptotic null distributions of the statistics testing single roots at 1 or $-1$ are standard.
-More specifically, for each single root at 1 or $-1$, the asymptotic null distributions of the augmented HEGY statistics are identical to that of Augmented Dickey-Fuller (ADF) test (Dickey and Fuller, 1979), and the asymptotic null distributions of the unaugmented HEGY statistics are identical to those of Phillips-Perron test (Phillips and Perron, 1988).
-However, the asymptotic null distributions of the statistics testing any combination of roots at 1, $-1$, $i$, or $-i$ depend on the seasonal heterogeneity parameters, and are non-standard, non-pivotal, and not directly pivotable.
-Therefore, when seasonal heterogeneity exists, both augmented HEGY and unaugmented HEGY tests can be straightforwardly applied to single roots at 1 or $-1$, but cannot be directly applied to the coexistence of any roots.
+To check the legitimacy of the HEGY test in the periodic setting \eqref{PAR1}, this paper derives the asymptotics of the unaugmented HEGY test and the augmented HEGY test.
+It turns out that, the asymptotic null distributions of the statistics testing the single roots at 1 or $-1$ are standard.
+More specifically, for each single root at 1 or $-1$, the asymptotic null distribution of the augmented HEGY statistic is identical to that of Augmented Dickey-Fuller (ADF) test by \cite{dickey1979distribution}, and the asymptotic null distribution of the unaugmented HEGY statistic is identical to that of Phillips-Perron test by \cite{phillips1988}.
+However, the asymptotic null distributions of the statistics testing any combination of roots at 1, $-1$, $i$, or $-i$ depend on the periodically varying coefficients, are non-standard and non-pivotal, and cannot be directly pivoted.
+Therefore, when periodic variation exists, the augmented and the unaugmented HEGY tests can be applied to single roots at 1 or $-1$ but cannot be straightforwardly applied to the coexistence of any roots.